Land North of Cherry Hinton is a development project in Cambridge on a 45-hectare, part-greenfield, part-brownfield site.

-We were also required to produce transport evidence that considered the impact of providing a ‘through route’ within the site.
-This was used by the authorities to determine the appropriate strategy within the site and reflected through their SPD.
-This was an extensive and collaborative exercise which helped ensure consistency with our clients’ objectives and that of the planning and highway authorities.
+We also produced transport evidence that considered the benefits of providing a vehicular through-route within the site, and this was then used by the authorities to determine the appropriate movement strategy to be endorsed and reflected through their own supplementary planning document (SPD).